 These are just a few of the benefits of building an aluminum commercial carport on your property.
 Even though this article was all about aluminum commercial carports, Dulando also offers matching walkways.
 Your customers will definitely love those.

 Dulando Screen & Awnings offers an extensive range of custom commercial carports built from top-quality aluminum by expert craftsman.
-Our carports improve the curb appeal and value of your commercial property.
+Our covered carports improve the curb appeal and value of your commercial property.
 Contact us today at 407-862-6060 to explore your options and request a free no-obligation quote for a new custom commercial carport.

 Aluminum is naturally resistant to rust, making it a low-maintenance option for a carport.
 Even after standing up to the winds and rains of Florida, an aluminum carport will look as good as it did the day it was installed.
 At most, aluminum carports may develop a powdery residue over a few decades, but this generally happens in only the most extreme cases.

 Metal carports, on the other hand, require special coatings to protect the metal from rusting.
 This coating on steel carports can easily scratch from tree branches in the wind, stray golf balls, or overzealous pets.
-Scratched areas become vulnerable to rust, and over time the rust can spread through the rest of the carport.
+Scratched areas become vulnerable to rust, and over time the rust can spread through the rest of the covered carport.
 With the frequent rains experienced by much of Florida, rust is a real concern for a steel carport; watching for and repairing scratches in a steel carport is a regular chore that isn’t necessary with an aluminum carport.

 Per volume, aluminum weighs a third as much as steel and is about half as strong.
-This may make a difference for things like cars and buildings, but for most homeowners, aluminum is plenty strong enough for a long-lasting aluminum carport.
+This may make a difference for things like cars and buildings, but for most homeowners, aluminum is plenty strong enough for a long-lasting aluminum carport awning.
 The added strength of steel is only necessary in climates that regularly experience heavy snows; steel isn’t necessary for most Florida homeowners.